How big is the Solar System?

 How do astronomers measure the size of the Solar System?

-Measuring such huge distances is a daunting task, but astronomers have been trying for a surprisingly long time.
+It's a daunting task, but astronomers have been trying for a surprisingly long time to accurately measure distance in space.
 The Ancient Greeks used naked-eye observations to estimate the distance to the Moon and the Sun in terms of Earth radii.

 From the 17th century through to the 19th century, observations of parallax – the apparent change of position of an object against the background when viewed from two different positions – allowed increasingly accurate measurements of planetary distances.